BrownCSCI1230/grading_env/README.md

 # Image details
 Build the image with `docker build --platform=linux/amd64 -t username/image_name:tag .`

+Please also note that for all executables at runtime the working directory is `/home/user/work`.
+Put any necessary files in this directory.

 ## Gradescope
 The specifications for creating a custom Docker image for Gradescope can be found [here](https://gradescope-autograders.readthedocs.io/en/latest/manual_docker/).